grafos-ml/frappe/doc/src/tutorial.rst

 Make a filter
 -------------

-A filter is a callable class that can be used to implement a business logic to filter out irrelevant recommendations.
+A filter is a callable class that can be used to implement a business logic to filter out items from the final recommendation list.
-Filters are executed after a recommendation model (such as Collaborative Filtering) made user-item utility score predictions.
+Filters are executed after a recommendation model (such as Collaborative Filtering) has made user-item utility score predictions.

 .. code-block:: python